GB flag iconENCN flag iconZH

 Testing at SATRA

-SATRA offers testing against the seven compulsory chemotherapy drugs and two optional drugs (mitomycin and carboplatin).
+SATRA offers testing against the seven compulsory chemotherapy drugs and a limited number from the list of optional drugs.
 Further work is underway to develop internal procedures to eventually be able to test against most of the additional drugs.
-Due to the low concentrations of the drugs that must be detected in order to quantify them at the 0.01 µg/cm2/minute breakthrough rate, SATRA is using discrete sampling where an aliquot is taken from the collection medium at several times throughout the four-hour duration of the test.
+Due to the low concentrations of the drugs that must be detected in order to quantify them at the 0.01 μg/cm2/minute breakthrough rate, SATRA is using discrete sampling where an aliquot is taken from the collection medium at several times throughout the four-hour duration of the test.

 Analysis of the aliquots is performed using High Performance Liquid Chromatography (HPLC) with either a diode array detector (DAD) for those drugs with a strong absorbance in the UV spectra, or tandem mass spectrometry (MS/MS).
 These techniques have very low quantification limits for the permeation drugs and are highly sophisticated analytical instruments, hence their suitability for testing to this application.